 When it comes to construction accidents, the most common causes of injury or death are known as the Fatal Four.
 These include:

 While these are the most common types of construction accidents, that does not mean workers who suffer injuries as a result of other work-related incidents do not have a viable claim for their injuries.
 Other types of accident cases that can be pursued include:

 There are many types of injuries one can suffer while on the job at a construction site and each case is unique.
 Therefore, retaining the services of a law firm knowledgeable in construction accidents can help make sure your rights are protected and you receive just compensation.

 This is a claim against an entity or individual, other than your employer.
-For example, if you are injured at work on a construction site and you are employed by a subcontractor and the general contractor was responsible for the safety of the construction site, the general contractor may be responsible for compensation you for your injuries.
-Or it may be the case that you are employed by the general contractor, but the negligence of the sub-contractor’s worker causes you injury.
+For example, if you are injured at work on a construction site and you are employed by a subcontractor and the general contractor was responsible for the safety of the construction site, the general contractor may be responsible for the compensation you for your injuries.
+Or it may be a case wherein you are employed by the general contractor, but the negligence of the subcontractor’s worker causes you injury.
 In that case, the sub-contractor may be liable to you for the injuries you sustained.

 An employee cannot make a direct claim for pain, suffering, and loss of quality of life against his or her employer, but the employee can make a workers’ compensation claim.
 Generally, most construction accident cases will involve workers’ compensation.
 If you file for workers’ compensation, you may be entitled to the following benefits: